 Bank of England cuts key interest rate to 0.25% due to virus

-The Bank of England has cut its key interest rate by 0.5 % to 0.25%, as an emergency measure in response to the outbreak of the COVID-19 virus
+The Bank of England has cut its key interest rate by half a percentage point to 0.25%, as an emergency measure in response to the outbreak of the COVID-19 virus

-LONDON -- The Bank of England cut ts key interest rate by 0.5 % to 0.25% on Wednesday, as an emergency measure in response to the outbreak of COVID-19.
+LONDON -- The Bank of England slashed its key interest rate by half a percentage to 0.25% on Wednesday, in an emergency response to the “economic shock" of the coronavirus outbreak.

 "These measures will help to keep firms in business and people in jobs and help prevent a temporary disruption from causing longer-lasting economic harm,” it said.

-The U.K. government is due to announce more measures to support the economy in a budget later Wednesday.

-Treasury chief Rishi Sunak is considering measures to stimulate an economy already weighed down by uncertainty over Britain’s future trade relationship with the European Union.
+Treasury chief Rishi Sunak is considering measures to stimulate an economy already weighed down by uncertainty over Britain’s future trade relationship with the EU.

-Business groups urged Sunak to let firms defer tax payments, and to back emergency loans for struggling enterprises.
-Unions sough a guarantee that self-employed and contract workers will get sick pay if they have to stay home.
+Business groups have urged Sunak to let firms defer tax payments and to back emergency loans for struggling enterprises.
+Unions have sought guarantees that self-employed and contract workers will get sick pay if they have to stay home.

 ———